-Research has identified programs that effectively help parents enhance their communication and relationship skills, which in turn helps reduce emotional and behavioral problem’s children may have.
+A 2018 research study identified programs that effectively help parents enhance their communication and relationship skills, which in turn helps reduce emotional and behavioral problem’s children may have.
 The programs listed below were highlighted in a research article (cited below) about reducing conflict between parents.
 All of these programs had a positive effect on communication, co-parenting and parent-child relationships.
 If these programs aren’t available in your area, any program with the same goals can be effective if one or both parents are motivated to improve their child’s living environment.

-Programs for parents who are still living together.
+Programs for parents who are still living together

 - Becoming a Parent (focuses on transition to parenthood, skills training approach)